pgjdbc/r2dbc-postgresql/README.md

     * `DEBUG` enables `Message` exchange logging
     * `TRACE` enables traffic logging

+Logging that is associated with a connection reports the logical connection id (`cid`) which is a driver-local connection counter and the Postgres Process Id (`pid`) once the connection handshake finishes.

 ## Getting Help

 Having trouble with R2DBC?
 We'd love to help!